The Global Reporting Initiative has been around for decades. It is widely used, but perhaps more is needed.

 Working with the GRI to provide businesses with the tools they need to be a force for good, the UN Global Compact has engaged nearly 10,000 companies of varying sizes in their corporate sustainability efforts.

 Lastly, the corporate action group, SDG Recording, offers a platform for businesses to improve their SDG reporting literacy through participation in various learning programs, discussions, and live events around the world.

 GRI Standards for a New Kind of Business

 The business landscape is changing.
 From investors to customers to employees -- all across the value chain -- the purpose is motivating business decisions more than ever.
 This means businesses must respond.
 They must pursue value creation that goes beyond simple dollar signs.

 As businesses make such changes, exploring the impacts of their operations, inside and out, the evidence of that purpose needs to be communicated authentically, consistently, and accessibly.
 The GRI standards enable businesses to do that.

 They are authentic because they are widely accepted as a sustainability-oriented reporting measure.
-They encourage consistency through a well-established framework, also facilitating comparability from year to year and across companies.
+They encourage consistency through a well-established framework, facilitating comparability from year to year and across companies.

-Lastly, as we have mentioned, the accessibility of impact reporting with the GRI is clearly demonstrated with every report uploaded to the global database.
+Lastly, as we have mentioned, the accessibility of impact reporting with the GRI is demonstrated with every report uploaded to the global database.
 Transparency grows with each one.